Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: IRWIN Auger Bits

-While the first bits on this list can be used with “finesse”, the auger bit is anything but.
-Because of it’s aggressive screw tip it requires a high powered cordless or corded drill and the right speed.
-And once it starts it is hard to stop.
+While the first bits on this list can be used with “finesse,” the auger bit is anything but.
+Its aggressive screw tip requires a high-powered cordless or corded drill and the right speed.
+And once it starts, it is hard to stop.

-Expect it to rip right through a 2×4 stud and tear a rough hole in the other side.
-After all, it’s what you want for fast drilling in soft woods.
+Expect it to rip through a 2×4 stud and tear a rough hole in the other side.
+After all, it’s what you want for fast drilling in softwoods.

 7. Corn Hole Drill Bit For 6-Inch Holes in Wood